 Try this first

 Give 5-minute and 2-minute warnings before transitions.
-Use timers toddlers can see/hear.
-Offer limited choices ('Do you want to walk or hop to the car?').
-Acknowledge their disappointment ('You wish we could stay longer').
-Create transition 'bridges' (bring a toy from home, sing a transition song).
-Build in buffer time so you're not rushed.
+Use visual or audible timers toddlers can see and hear.
+Offer limited choices ("Do you want to walk or hop to the car?").
+Acknowledge their disappointment first ("You wish we could stay longer") before moving on.
+Create transition "bridges" — bring a toy from home to the car, sing the same transition song every time.
+Build in buffer time so you're not rushed yourself; your stress is contagious.
 Make frequent transitions predictable (always wash hands before meals).
+For repeat offenders, rehearse the transition during calm moments: "What do we do when we leave the park?" so the answer is already familiar when the moment comes.

 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.